google/zetasql/docs/debugging_functions.md

  *--------*/
 ```

-In the following examples, `NULLIFERROR` catches an evaluation error in
+In the following example, `NULLIFERROR` catches an evaluation error in
 `try_expression`.

 ```sql